pascal-fb-martin/houseportal/README.md

 ```
 int houseconfig_object (int parent, const char *path);
-int houseconfig_array_object (int parent, int index);
 ```

-These functions return the index to a specific object.
-The first form return a sub-object of the specified parent.
-The second form returns the Nth object in an array of objects.
+This functions returns the index to the specified object.
+The returned index can be used to retrieve this object's individual items.

 ### Depot Client API (Depositor)